openebs/openebs/k8s/vagrant/README.md

 kiran@kmaya:~/k8s-demo$
 ```

 The connection error is expected.
-The next step will configure the kubectl to contact the kubernetes cluster.
+The next step will configure the kubectl to contact the Kubernetes cluster.

-## Configure kube-config from the installed cluster
+## Configure kube-config from the Installed Cluster

 ```
 vagrant ssh kubemaster-01 -c "cat ~/.kube/config" > demo-kube-config
 ```

-*Note: If you have a single kubernetes cluster on your host, you could copy the demo-kube-config to ~/.kube/config, and avoid specifiying the parameter --kubeconfig in the kubectl commands*
+*Note: If you have a single Kubernetes cluster on your host, you could copy the demo-kube-config to ~/.kube/config, and avoid specifiying the parameter --kubeconfig in the kubectl commands*

 ### Verify